Fayetteville police search woods after resident’s dog found skeletal remains

-FAYETTEVILLE -- Police are searching a wooded area near Holly and Oakland streets, just north of North Street, after a resident said his dog found skeletal remains near his house.
+FAYETTEVILLE -- Police were searching a wooded area near Holly and Oakland streets, just north of North Street, in Fayetteville on Wednesday after a resident said his dog found skeletal remains near his house.

 Sgt.
-Anthony Murphy, spokesman for the Fayetteville Police Department, said Wednesday afternoon that police are investigating as if the remains are human but police have not received confirmation from the state Medical Examiner.
+Anthony Murphy, spokesman for the Fayetteville Police Department, said Wednesday afternoon that police were investigating as if the remains were human, but police had not received confirmation of that from the state medical examiner.

 The remains were founds in a patch of woods in a residential area, with houses and apartments nearby, Murphy said.
 Police were notified at 11:04 p.m.
 Tuesday.